TheAndroidMonk/RichEditText/README.md

 A library for displaying/editing rich text in Android.

+**This framework is under development and may contain bugs and limitations.**

 ## Usage

 This library provides ready to use widgets, `RichTextView` and `RichEditText`, for diplaying and editing rich text.
 It also has classes to add rich text feature to any `TextView` or `EditText`.